 The CPS programme is undergoing a transition; until the academic year 2014/15 the CPS was accredited and delivered principally by the University of Liverpool.
+The programme is now being delivered wholly in-house by the AEC along with the support of colleagues across the University.
+As such a dual process is being run with the UoL whereby there exist two methods of completing the CPS programme; one for XJTLU students registered on the UoL programme and one for XJTLU students registered on the XJTLU programme.
+This dual process is expected to become obsolete by September 2019 when all XJTLU students registered on the UoL programme are expected to have successfully completed the programme.

-XJTLU is now bringing this programme in-house to continue supporting University Learning and Teaching through a locally delivered CPS programme.
-For those members of teaching staff who are already registered with the University of Liverpool CPS) i.e. anyone registered prior to June 2014), the following procedures apply:
+For those members of teaching staff who are already registered with the University of Liverpool CPS i.e. anyone registered prior to June 2014, the following procedures apply: